chromaui/chromatic-docs/src/content/plugins/visual-tests-addon.md

 Yes, running tests in the addon counts towards snapshot usage.
 The addon connects to our cloud to allow you to run tests on-demand in Storybook instead of waiting on CI.
 But you’re still taking snapshots all the same.

-For customers in the early access program, the snapshots are free.
+For users in the public beta, the snapshots are free.
 Your usage will be credited to your account if there are any overages as a result of using the addon.
 Snapshots will be billed when the early access program concludes.
 If you still see them listed in your bill or have any questions, contact us <a class="intercom-concierge-bot"><b>via in-app chat</b></a>.

 </details>